 - Relaunch Chrome.

-Your changes come to effect once you relaunch.
+Your changes come into effect once you relaunch.
 You will be able to spot differences in the new design.
 There are some striking changes.
 A new font is used in the address bar.

 Bookmark icons look different.